CurtisNewbie/Little-Tools-and-Projects/README.md

 <h1>A list of simple tools and small projects</h1>

-<h3><a href="https://github.com/CurtisNewbie/Little-Tools-and-Projects/tree/master/Email%20Administration%20App">Email Administration App</a></h3>

-Simple Email Administration App that allows the user to create new account, generate company email, setup alternative email, generate random password and change password.
-It doesn't really work as an administration system, it's just a way to practice some of techiniques such as data validation (using regex) and so on.

-<h3><a href="https://github.com/CurtisNewbie/Little-Tools-and-Projects/tree/master/FileTransfer">FileTransfer App</a></h3>

-This is a project for transferring files with Java.
-It only allows two terminal to communicate and share files at the same time (sender and receiver).
-It's working perfectly fine on my laptop (using localhost), however, as I am living in a student accommodation, it is rather difficult for me to connect between two devices as usual.

 <h3><a href="https://github.com/CurtisNewbie/Little-Tools-and-Projects/tree/master/QRGenerator">QRGenerator</a></h3>

 A simple program that encodes the given text into a QR Code image and output that image to a speicified file path.
 This is a maven project.
 More details are provided in the Readme.txt in the project folder.